Blog Posts in February 2019

 In Episode 98 we focused on another interesting application developed by Max Rottenkolber: high-speed VPN gateway using IPsec on top of Snabb Switch (details).
 Enjoy!

-Private VLANs with VXLAN
+Private VLANs With VXLAN

-Got this remark from a reader after he read the VXLAN and Q-in-Q blog post:
+I got this remark from a reader after he read the VXLAN and Q-in-Q blog post:

-Cross-Data-Center L4-7 Services with Cisco ACI
+Cross-Data-Center L4-7 Services With Cisco ACI

 Craig Weinhold sent me his thoughts on using Cisco ACI to implement cross-data-center L4-7 services.
 While we both believe this is not the way to do things (because you should start with proper application architecture), you might find his insights useful if you have to deal with legacy environments that believe in Santa Claus and solving application problems with networking infrastructure.